 The shoulder girdle is a joint complex that includes the joints between the sternum and clavicle and the clavicle and scapula.

-There are four muscles to not for this area, which are the trapezius, rhomboid major, pectoralis minor, and levator scapulae.
+There are four muscles to note for this area: the trapezius, rhomboid major, pectoralis minor, and levator scapulae.

-This is a hinge joint in the arm that allows for extension and flexion.
+This hinge joint in the arm allows for extension and flexion.

 The main muscles to note and know about are the biceps brachii, triceps brachii, brachioradialis, and brachialis.